UniMath/agda-unimath/CODINGSTYLE.md

-# The agda-unimath library style guide
+# The `agda-unimath` library style guide

-The Agda-UniMath library is an ever-expanding encyclopedia of formalized mathematics from a univalent point of view.
+The `agda-unimath` library is an ever-expanding encyclopedia of formalized mathematics from a univalent point of view.
 The library's corresponding website serves as an extensive platform, presenting our work in a structured, encyclopedia-like format.

 The coding and style conventions we've established aren't simply rules; they're tools for us to shape and nurture this resource.
-They ensure that the formalized definitions are crisp, focused, and poised for reuse across the library, thereby weaving each contribution into a bigger tapestry.
+They ensure that the formalized definitions are clean and focused, and ready for reuse across the library, thereby weaving each contribution into a bigger tapestry.

 At the heart of every successful project lies clarity and readability.
 Our style